Here's what's in the GOP megabill that's just passed the House

 Johnson entered the vote needing near unanimous support from his members for the bill to pass.
 House passage is one step in a lengthy process.
 Republicans still face more challenges in the Senate where lawmakers have already signaled reservations about key elements of the plan.

 The sweeping piece of legislation runs more than 1,000 pages long.
-Here's a brief look at what's inside the latest version.
+Here's a brief look at some of the key elements inside the latest version:

 Extending the Trump tax cuts